 The MCFP Nanofabrication platform supports University of Melbourne (UoM) researchers accessing the Melbourne Centre for Nanofabrication (MCN) located in Clayton.

-Flow cytometer with extreme sensitivity and resolution, suitable for a wide range of experiments.
+Flow cytometer, with extreme sensitivity and resolution, is suitable for a wide range of experiments.

 Nano-indentation, micro-indentation, scratch testing, impact testing, liquid cell, nanopositioner stage for imaging of samples.